-We first gather the list of patents that are rejected under 35 U.S.C. §101 from the USPTO website.13 We then identify the set classified as Alice-rejections based on the method of Lu et al. (2017).
+We first gather patents rejected under 35 U.S.C. §101 from the USPTO website.15 We then identify the set classified as Alice-rejections based on the method of Lu et al. (2017).
 This step leaves us with 56,709 rejected patent applications.
 However, some are reapplications with a minor change (i.e., a change of only one or two sentences).
-Therefore, we compute pairwise similarities between the applications using TF-IDF and tag those with 0.99 similarity score as duplicates.
-For duplicates, we only keep the application with the latest date.
-We are left with 33,734 unique rejected patent applications that have a document number and Cooperative Patent Classification (CPC) information.
+Therefore, we compute pairwise similarities between the applications using TF-IDF and tag those with 0.99 similarity score as duplicates, and only keep the one with the latest date.
+We are left with 33,734 unique rejected patent applications that have a document number and Cooperative Patent Classification (CPC) code.
 These Alice-rejected patents belong to 5,831 unique CPCs.